-More than 60 million people were killed during World War II, and many of them were buried in mass graves scattered all across Europe.
-As these graves are later discovered, the bones are often all mixed together, rendering typical identification procedures impossible.
+More than 60 million people died during World War II.
+Many buried in mass graves scattered all across Europe.
+The bones in these graves are often all mixed together when they are discovered, rendering typical identification procedures impossible.
 In many cases, DNA analyses has proven useful in identifying the skeletal remains.
 Below are stories from three such mass grave discoveries in Croatia, Italy and Slovenia.

 The science behind DNA analyses